SubhaVellapandi-Lister/data-channel-import/builtins/README.md

 # Built-in processors that will be usable for all data-channels channel configs

 These processors will be tailored for accomplishing common tasks that are used by many projects.
+This repo is "inner-source", please share any ideas you have for future built-ins and request access to create PRs.

 Built-ins are published on the `data-channels-BuiltInProcessor` processor lambda.